Fazqix/Fazqix.github.io/_posts/2023-03-22-starter-virtual-homlab.md

 Once the Kali Linux machine is started, you can use the default credentials (if not yet changed).

-Username : "kali"
+-  Username : `kali`
-Password : "kali"
+-  Password : `kali`

-Navigate to the web browser and search "https://192.168.1.1"
+Navigate to the web browser and search <https://192.168.1.1>

 If successfully connected to the pfSense firewall, a screen like the one below should show up :

 -- Insert Picture --

-Click the Advanced... button and a new screen confirming to accept the risk will pop up.
+Click the <u>Advanced...</u> button and a new screen confirming to accept the risk will pop up.

-Click the Accept the Risk and Continue button.
+Click the <u>Accept the Risk and Continue</u> button.

 The pfSense screen matching the one below will appear :

 -- Insert Picture --

 Sign into this pfSense login page with the default credentials.

-Username : "admin"
+-  Username : `admin`
-Password : "pfsense"
+-  Password : `pfsense`

-Click "Next" on the initial screen to start the pfSense web setup and a bar saying Step 1 of 9 should appear at the top.
+Click <u>Next</u> on the initial screen to start the pfSense web setup and a bar saying Step 1 of 9 should appear at the top.

-Click "Next" again to proceed to Step 2 of 9.
+Click <u>Next</u> again to proceed to Step 2 of 9.

-Leave the Hostname and Domain boxes empty.
+-  Leave the Hostname and Domain boxes empty.
-Set 8.8.8.8 as the Primary DNS Server.
+-  Set `8.8.8.8` as the Primary DNS Server.
-Set 4.4.4.4 as the Secondary DNS Server.
+-  Set `4.4.4.4` as the Secondary DNS Server.
-Leave the Override DNS checkbox checked.
+-  Leave the Override DNS checkbox checked.

-Click "Next" to proceed to Step 3 of 9.
+Click <u>Next</u> to proceed to Step 3 of 9.

-Leave the Time Server Hostname box empty.
+-  Leave the Time Server Hostname box empty.
-Set Timezone to your specific timezone.
+-  Set Timezone to your specific timezone.

-Click "Next" to proceed to Step 4 of 9.
+Click <u>Next</u> to proceed to Step 4 of 9.

-Leave all options listed as default except the last two checked boxes.
+-  Leave all options listed as default except the last two checked boxes.
-Uncheck the last two boxes.
+-  Uncheck the last two boxes.

 -- Insert Picture --

-Click "Next" to proceed to Step 5 of 9.
+Click <u>Next</u> to proceed to Step 5 of 9.

-Leave all options default.
+-  Leave all options default.

-Click "Next" to proceed to Step 6 of 9.
+Click <u>Next</u> to proceed to Step 6 of 9.

-Set a new Admin Password.
+-  Set a new Admin Password. **(Make sure to label and write this down!)**

-Click "Next" to proceed to Step 7 of 9.
+Click <u>Next</u> to proceed to Step 7 of 9.

-Click "Reload" to proceed to Step 8 of 9.
+Click <u>Reload</u> to proceed to Step 8 of 9.

-Click "Finish" to complete the web configuration process.
+Click <u>Finish</u> to complete the web configuration process.

 After the web setup process is complete, the pfSense dashboard will now be available.